The recent history of the Eurasian Wolf Canis lupus in Central Europe, like almost everywhere

 In addition to the desire to kill, hunters also see themselves in the role of those who have

-to put nature in order and, with the end of the Grey Wolf in Central Europe also as the end
+to put nature in order and, with the end of the Eurasian Wolf in Central Europe also as the end

 of the food chain.
 One argument in favour of hunting wild animals has been, at the latest